madhunadhgurram/Decoding_the_Language_of_Hands/README.md

 It has the Features like,
 * Image Processing: Pillow allows you to perform various image manipulation tasks, such as resizing, cropping, filtering, and more.
 * File Format Support: It can open, manipulate, and save many different image file formats.
-* Documentation: Pillow comes with comprehensive documentation to guide you through its usage
+* Documentation: Pillow comes with comprehensive documentation to guide you through its usage.
+You can install Pillow using pip:

+      pip install pillow